 Connective Tissue Grafts

 This soft tissue supplementation is the most common treatment for exposed tooth roots.
 We cut a flap of skin at the roof of your mouth — an area known as subepithelial connective tissue.
 We then stitch this skin to the gum tissue of the exposed tooth so it’s restored to a healthy level of tooth coverage.
+Our oral surgeon carefully shapes the newly-placed graft to match the natural contours of healthy gums.

 Free Gingival Grafts